CarpseDeam/AurA-Ev0/AURA_LIVING_DESIGN.md

 - Configuration, project scanning, and entry-point plumbing live under `src/aura/` with `requirements.txt` pinning PySide6 (>=6.7,<7)
 - Prompt wrapper now injects working-directory context and validates Gemini CLI availability before each run

-🎯 The Vision (One Sentence)
-Aura is an AI orchestrator that breaks large coding requests into small, focused sessions so AI agents produce clean, maintainable code instead of 700-line god files.

-🔥 The Problem
-What's Broken with AI Coding Tools Today
-Every AI coding tool has the same fatal flaw:
-When you ask an AI to "build a blog with authentication," it tries to do everything in one shot:

-Creates massive 700+ line files
-Mixes concerns (models + routes + services in one file) Produces god objects that violate SOLID principles Generates code that works but is unmaintainable

-Why this happens:

-AI agents are given tasks that are too large
-They lack architectural discipline
-They try to solve everything at once
-No one is constraining the INPUT - everyone tries to fix the OUTPUT

-Existing solutions don't work:

-❌ Adding linting rules → ignored by AI
-❌ Post-processing fixes → too late, architecture is already broken ❌ Yelling in prompts → doesn't scale, gets ignored
-❌ Human review every step → defeats the purpose of automation

-💡 The Core Insight
-Don't constrain outputs.
-Control inputs.
-The breakthrough:
-If you give an AI a small enough task, it naturally produces small, clean files.
-Example:
-❌ Bad (one big task):

-"Build a blog system with auth"
-→ AI creates auth_system.py (734 lines)
-→ Mixes models, routes, middleware, validation
-→ Unmaintainable mess

-✅ Good (decomposed into focused tasks):

 Session 1: "Create User model ONLY"
 → models/user.py (87 lines, clean)
 Session 2: "Create login/logout routes ONLY, using existing User model"